domonda/api/README.md

   }
 }
 ```

+The form field `tag` can be used multiple times to add multiple tags to the document.

 The form field `document` must contain a file that serves as the visual representation of the document
 and must be one of the following formats: PDF, PNG, JPEG, TIFF